fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.10.2 =

+* Bugfix: The `FixedHeader` and `FixedColumn` DataTables extensions no longer emit HTTP 404 errors.
+* Developer:
+    * Update DataTables library to version 1.10.8.
+    * DataTables extensions have been updated to their current versions.
+    * The `TableTools` and `ColVis` extensions have been *deprecated* in this release.
+The functionality they provided will be replaced by [the `Buttons`](https://datatables.net/extensions/buttons/) and [the `Select`](https://datatables.net/extensions/select/) extensions in an upcoming release.

 = Version 0.9.10.1 =